Cyber-Domain-Ontology/cdo.github.io/ontology/development/index.md

 1. Serve an `unstable` branch that represents every proposal under committee consideration.
 2. Store an archive of every prior state of the `unstable` branch.

-(The `-Archive` repositories are not "Github forks", in order to prevent interface confusion from Pull Requests.
+(The `-Archive` repositories are not "GitHub forks", in order to prevent interface confusion from Pull Requests.
 They do, however, share the `master` and `develop` branch histories.)

 What makes the `unstable` branch worth its own archive repository is *the branch will not guarantee preservation of its own Git history*.
 Feature branches split off of `develop`, but do not have a single stable joining point in the ontology development repository where all of their effects can be considered in aggregate.
 Yet, it is important to discover when in-flight proposals might conflict with one another, and sometimes this is only visible when considering all at once.
 Meanwhile, the order in which these branches are tested might not be the order in which they are voted upon and accepted into `develop` by the committee.